dan-fritchman/CtCI-6th-Edition-Rust/readme.md

 - Above all, solve each of the problems
 - Demonstrating idiomatic Rust style and design patterns
-  - Prominent example: many of `CtCI`'s problems feature linked lists, trees, and graphs, the data structures \
-    which most commonly vex new adopters of Rust's ownership system.
-Solutions use a combination of popular patterns \
-    including index-references and `Rc<RefCell>`
+  - Prominent example: many of `CtCI`'s problems feature linked lists, trees, and graphs, the data structures which most commonly vex new adopters of Rust's ownership system.
+Solutions use a combination of popular patterns including index-references and `Rc<RefCell>`
-- Demonstrate other best language-practices, such as thorough documentation of each public entity, \
-  unit testing, linting via `clippy`, and other code-quality tools.
+- Demonstrate other best language-practices, such as thorough documentation of each public entity, unit testing, linting via `clippy`, and other code-quality tools.

 Less emphasis is placed on providing alternate solutions, or profiling comparative results between solutions.

 ## Contributions

 Contributions welcome!
 Please submit separate pull requests for each solution you work on.
+Areas for contribution particularly include:

+- Adding thus-far uncovered problems.
+- Adding test cases.
+- More Rust-idiomaticity, wherever you can find it.
+- Adding coverage or other code-quality tools, mostly as demos of how to use them.